hkc452/rockclass/Readme.md

 #### input

-Type: `string` `Object`
+Type: `string` `Object` `Array`

-Accepts a combination of strings and objects.
+Accepts a combination of strings objects and Array.
 Only object keys with truthy values are included.
 Anything else is ignored.

 ## FAQ

 ### How is it different from [`class-names`](https://github.com/sindresorhus/class-names)?

 - support array input.
-Just use the spread operator.

 ## Related